p4wnsolo/p4wnsolo-joyterm/README.md

 * Linux
     * So far, tested on P4wnP1 ALOA (Kali) and Raspberry Pi OS (Debian)

-* spidev `pip3 install RPi.GPIO spidev numpy pillow fontawesome luma luma.oled`
+* spidev and other dependences (see command below)
 * [luma and luma.oled](https://pypi.org/project/luma.core/)
 * [numpy](https://numpy.org/install/)
 * SPI must be enabled